 Spectacular Rice Terraces @ Long Ji

-The breath-taking Longsheng Rice Terraces (also known as Longji Rice Terraces) are what brought us here and certainly worth the long drive.
+The breathtaking Longsheng Rice Terraces (also known as Longji Rice Terraces) are what brought us here and are certainly worth the long drive.
 The terraced fields are built along the slope winding from the riverside up to the mountain top between 600 to 800 metres above sea level.
 The terraced fields were mostly built about 650 years ago.
 For the best photo opportunity at this venue, an overnight stay at one of the lodges in Ping’an Village is highly recommended, for better pictures during sunset and sunrise.

 One of the more enjoyable activities is to slow down and enjoy a drink or snack at one of the cafes fronting the valley while taking in the sight.

 It was hot during our visit but the lovely ambience will certainly justify the trek and as it going downhill, it is less physical demanding too.
-Just remember to bring along drinking water, sunblock and hat.
+Just remember to bring along drinking water, sunblock and a hat.

 Aerial view of the rice terraces from a height of about 150m captured with a drone.
 The white trails are one of the walking paths while the dots on the trails are visitors moving along it.

 A farmer’s rest house on the rice field.
 It’s interesting to note that the rice here is cultivated not for commercial purposes but mainly for tourism and self-consumption.